 NAELA leads in inspiring and empowering attorneys to enhance the quality of life for the older adults and those with special needs.
 Member attorneys receive a wealth of benefits and support:

 As a leading provider of continuing legal education seminars on Elder Law and Special Needs Planning, NAELA sponsors an annual symposium and an advanced institute.
 Both programs offer practitioners the latest information on topics including tax issues, estate planning, Medicaid and Medicare and practice management.
 In addition, the NJ NAELA Un-Program provides members the opportunity to brainstorm about state issues affecting their practices in informal small group discussions.

-Both the national member and New Jersey State listserv is a valuable service that allows members to participate in discussions on substantive issues as well as practice management and development issues, and receive immediate feedback from hundreds of members throughout the state or country.
+Both the national member and chapter listserv is a valuable service that allows members to participate in discussions on substantive issues as well as practice management and development issues, and receive immediate feedback from hundreds of members throughout the state or country.